mre/endler.dev/content/2025/repeat-yourself/index.md

 When you create a shared abstraction, a bug in that abstraction breaks *every* caller, breaking multiple features at once.
 With duplicated code, a bug is isolated to just one specific use case.

 ## Clean Up Afterwards

 Knowing that you didn't break anything in a shared abstraction is much harder than checking a single copy of the code.
-Of course, if you have a lot of copies, there is a risk of forgetting to fix all of them, so there is a trade-off here.
+Of course, if you have a lot of copies, there is a risk of forgetting to fix all of them.

 The key to making this work is to clean up afterwards.
 This can happen before you commit the code or during a code review.

 At this stage, you can look at the code you copied and see if it makes sense to keep it as is or if you can see the right abstraction.
 I try to refactor code once I have a better understanding of the problem, but not before.
-This is a struggle, as I am tempted to abstract too early, but I try to resist the urge these days.

 Give yourself permission to remove abstractions that no longer fit the problem.
 Go back to copy-pasted code, then rethink the problem based on the new information you have.